-Spreadsheets are a very useful tool for organizing, sorting, manipulating, and generating reports from all sorts of data.
-Many people use cloud spreadsheet applications such as Google Sheets to analyze their data, and commonly run into the problem of duplicate data.
+Many people use cloud spreadsheet applications such as Google Sheets to analyze their data and commonly run into the problem of duplicate data.
 Duplicated data means multiple instances of the exact same data where there should be only one instance.

 COUNT is another function that can count duplicate values in spreadsheet cell ranges.
 However, you can only include cell ranges in this function.
 As such, COUNT isn’t much good when you have sheets with duplicate values scattered across lots of separate cell ranges within columns or rows.
 The function is much more effective for counting duplicates when you sort data in rows and columns.

 Right-click the Column A header in the Sheets spreadsheet, and select the Sort sheet A-Z option.
-That will organize your column cells in numerical order with the lowest numbers at the top and highest values at the bottom as in the snapshot directly below.
-This also groups all the duplicate values together within single cell ranges.
+This will organize your column cells in numerical order with the lowest numbers at the top and highest values at the bottom as in the snapshot directly below.
+This also groups all the duplicate values together within single-cell ranges.